 Tech-Focused and Flexible

-The education hub’s technology-focused portfolio of online and hybrid degree and certificate programs aligns with regional needs, such as engineering management, data science, technology project management, and other tech-related areas.
+The education hub’s technology-focused portfolio of online and on-campus degree and certificate programs aligns with regional needs, such as computer science, data analytics, biotechnology, project management, information systems, regulatory affairs and other tech-related areas.

 These programs offer working professionals an education tailored for today’s workforce, with an emphasis on flexibility, choices in delivery and locations, and programs aligned with emerging and innovative fields.
 While the initial programs offered at the Silicon Valley hub are focused on technology-aligned degrees, a broader, fully online portfolio is available.